govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 > The Partition Key (PK) and Sort Key (SK) make up the composite key use to
 > query the Events table.

+If a `session_id` is not present in the SQS message, it is saved to Dynamo with a value of `UNKNOWN`.
+This is to allow for events that do not contain a `session_id` in the event schema.

 5. #### Returning `BatchItemFailures`

 If storing the event in the Events table is successful, the `event_name` and